fluxusfrequency/blog/thinking-through-paths-at-the-drawing-board.md

 ## Introduction

-When building software iteratively, there comes a point in the story writing process where a team must consider all the edge cases of a feature.
-What do we expect to happen when all goes as planned?
-What about when a user supplies bad data?
-Can we consider malicious attacks?
+When building software iteratively, planning features is something that must be done early and often.
+But doing so is a process that can be made more complicated by the all of the stakeholders involved having different viewpoints and goals.

+What's more, it's easy to overlook key behaviors that a system should have, potentially leading to expensive or rushed backfilling later.
+It's easy to identify what should happen when everthing goes according to plan, but what should happen when a user supplies bad data?
+A hacker launches a malicious attack on our application?
 What about when chaos makes the whole system unstable?

-In this post, we'll consider the way that each of these cases might affect the job of different stakeholders in a product, including the product owner, QA technician, designer, and the developer.
-We'll also think about how the perspective that each of these roles provides can help teams build better software.
+There is a way to get everyone's voice heard, including the product owner, developer, designer, and QA engineer.
+By performing a use case analysis during story planning, teams can draw use the multitude of perspectives that each person's role gives them to plan a system that will cost less and perform better.

+Use case analysis allows teams to uncover edge cases and make systematic changes before a single line of code is ever written.
+In this post, we'll take a look at one method of performing use case analysis during story planning to yield the best results.

-## Use-case Analysis
+## Use Case Analysis
-Scenarios / Paths

-Narrative of foreseeable interactions of user roles and the technical system

-Identify a system's requirements

-Golden path, alternate paths, exception path

-"Foundation on which a system will be built" -Wikipedia

-Has a functional goal
+Use case analysis a fancy term that comes out of a process called Object Oriented Analysis.
+It's used to figure out what's requiremed of an application, how it should behave, and the people, systems, and processes that will interact within it.

+A scenario is a narrative of interactions between users of varying roles and a technical system.
+It helps determine a system's requirements and sets a foundation on which the system will be built.
+It's a functional description of a small slice of what the application will do, or at least what the stakeholders hope it will do.

+When doing a use case analysis, a team identifies different scenarios that they expect to play out within an application, and plans the desired results of those scenarios.

+If you're a developer or QA technician, perhaps you've thought of scenarios as the Happy Path and the Sad Path when writing your tests.
+These are just two of the many paths that can be identified.
+Aside from the Happy (or Golden) Path, there are many alternative paths, such as the exception path and the evil path.
+When performing a use case analysis, we'll think through these paths up front, before we start writing code.

 ### Why Think About Use Cases?

-- Makes a contract between stakeholders more resistant to change
-- Written in plain language so all stakeholders can discuss together
-- Describe system in a way that costs little to modify
-- Avoid functional parts of the system from "falling through the cracks"

-Goals:
+There are many benefits from approaching feature planning from a use case perspective.

+Talking through and modeling a feature in simple language makes it easy for all the stakeholders to be involved in the conversation.
+It makes the contract that they come up with together more resistant to change, as unforeseen circumstances are less likely to be revealed later.
+Functional parts of the system are less likely to fall through the cracks when a variety of scenarios are considered up front.

+In my mind, perhaps the most valuable benefit of use case analysis is that it gives teams a way to describe a system that costs very little to modify.
+By talking through alternate paths early, it's easy to change the requirements and described behavior of an application before it's even built.
+As time goes on, code is written, and a system begins to take shape, complexity increases significantly.
+Changing features in a use case diagram is easy.
+Changing them in wireframes is harder, in design comps harder still, in development code even harder, and in a production app it's extremely hard.
+During planning, making changes is easy, so it pays to think through as many of the potential scenarios as possible at this nascent stage.

+### Goals of Use Case Planning

+Here are some of the goals that use case planning hopes to accomplish:

-- design system from user's perspective
+- Design the system from the user's perspective
-- communicate system behavior in user's terms
+- Communicate the system's behavior in the user's terms
-- specify all externally visible behaviors
+- Specify all of the externally visible behaviors

+And to clearly communicate the following to all members of the team:

-- clearly communicate system requirements
+- System requirements
-- clearly communicate how the system is to be used
+- How the system is to be used
-- clearly communicate the roles the user plays in the system
+- The roles the user plays in the system
-- clearly communicate what the system does in response to user stimulus
+- What the system does in response to user stimulus
-- clearly communicate what the user receives from the system
+- What data or feedback the user receives from the system
-- clearly communicate the value the customer or user will receive from the system
+- The value the customer will receive from the system

 ### Happy Paths / Use Cases